girlwithglasses/IMG-ProPortal/proportal/README.md

 The IMG ProPortal provides access and tools for the ProPortal, a subset of the IMG database focussed on *Prochlorococcus*, *Synechococcus*, and cyanophage spp.

-Data comes from the IMG GOLD Oracle database and is served by a Perl application.
+Data comes from the IMG Oracle databases and is served by a Perl application.
+A demo version of the ProPortal can be run off an SQLite database.

 The project is a collaboration between IMG and MIT, with the projected user base being a global community of biologists interested in these particular marine microbe species.